Currency Cross Rates and Triangular Arbitrage

 From these 2 fractions, we can calculate what the USD is worth in EUR.

 GBP cancels out, resulting in a quote for dollars per Euro.
-As you can see, this is very close to the actual quote, 1.35225, from the table above.
+This result is very close to the actual quote, 1.35225, from the table above.
 Because we are ignoring the bid/ask spread and transaction costs to simplify the math in this example, there is no reason to believe that it would be exact.
-It is also true that arbitrage is not a perfect equalizer because the market is not perfectly efficient.
+Also, arbitrage is not a perfect equalizer because the market is not perfectly efficient.

 But what if these cross rates didn't equalize.
 Suppose, for instance, that 1 GBP was exactly equal to 2 USD, with all other cross rates remaining the same.
 Obviously, the above equation would not hold, but it would present an arbitrage opportunity in the FX spot market, as illustrated below:

-This can be illustrated graphically as a self-closing triangle of currency exchanges, which is why it is called triangular arbitrage.
+This can be illustrated graphically as a self-closing triangle of currency exchanges, so it is called triangular arbitrage.

-So, will you be able to profit from triangular arbitrage?
+So, will you profit from triangular arbitrage?
 Not likely.
-There are, no doubt, many professionals and banks with computers constantly calculating the cross rates of all currencies.
-If there are any inequalities exceeding transaction costs, then they will be quick to close the gap, because if they don't, someone else will.
-But triangular arbitrage does explain how the cross rates of currencies are kept equalized.
+Many professionals and banks with computers are constantly calculating the cross rates of all currencies.
+Any inequalities exceeding transaction costs will be quickly closed.
+But triangular arbitrage does explain how the cross rates of currencies are equalized.